-- Federal sources include, but are not limited to: the United States Forest Service, Fish and Wildlife Service, Bureau of Land Management, Utah Reclamation Mitigation and Conservation Commission, Bureau of Reclamation, Central Utah Project Completion Act, Land and Water Conservation funds, Natural Resource Conservation Service, and State Wildlife Grants. - State funding sources include, but are not limited to: direct appropriation of funds by the legislature, the Endangered Species Mitigation Fund, Community Impact Boards, Water Resources Revolving funds, State Department of Agriculture, and State Resource Management Agencies. - Local sources of funding may be provided by water districts, Native American affiliations, cities and towns, counties, local irrigation companies, and other supporting appropriations and may be limited due to funding availability.
+- Federal sources include, but are not limited to, the United States Forest Service, Fish and Wildlife Service, Bureau of Land Management, Utah Reclamation Mitigation and Conservation Commission, Bureau of Reclamation, Central Utah Project Completion Act, Land and Water Conservation funds, Natural Resource Conservation Service, and State Wildlife Grants. - State funding sources include, but are not limited to, direct appropriation of funds by the legislature, the Endangered Species Mitigation Fund, Community Impact Boards, Water Resources Revolving funds, State Department of Agriculture, and State Resource Management Agencies. - Water districts, Native American affiliations, cities and towns, counties, and local irrigation companies may provide local sources of funding.
+Other supporting appropriations and may be limited due to funding availability.